(0 | 0 Reviews)

 • Using a mix of Toor and Moong Dal results in a much creamier texture compared to using only one type of pulse.

-• Adding a small amount of butter at the very end gives the dal a professional shine and a rich, silky mouthfeel.
+• Adding a small amount of butter at the very end gives the dal a shine and a rich, silky mouthfeel.

 • For an extra kick, add a whole dry red chili during the initial tempering stage to provide a subtle smoky heat.